duniapay/oracles/README.md

-# Fiat - crypto on/off ramp on CELO Blockchain using Bandprotocol oracles
+# Fiat - crypto on/off ramp on CELO Blockchain using oracles

 ## User Journey
 Using peer-to-peer Network in developing countries can be challenging because, there is no enforced fiat rails for customer to go from cash to crypto.
 There are solutions to this problem but they come in centralized forms which would require trusting a third party and having to provide identification.
 Certain countries would have cryptocurrencies banned and therefore no access to centralized exchanges but those countries would still have access to payment services such as Paypal.